 Manuel "Saga" Sánchez García is a PhD architect based in Washington DC as fellow of Garden and Landscape Studies 2022-2023 at Dumbarton Oaks (Harvard University).
-He Holds a PhD in Architectural History from Politecnico di Torino (Italy, 2022) and a PhD in Art History from Universidad de Granada (Spain, 2022), as well as a Masters on Architecture from Universidad de los Andes (Colombia, 2016) and the Spanish "licenciatura" in architecture (M.Arch2 + lycense, 2013).
+He Holds a PhD in Architectural History from Politecnico di Torino (Italy, 2022) and a PhD in Art History from Universidad de Granada (Spain, 2022), as well as a Masters on Architecture from Universidad de los Andes (Colombia, 2016) and the Spanish degree of architect (M.Arch2 + license, 2013).

 Published (National Geographic History) architectural expert for 10+ years, Saga has developed study plans for architects, designers, and artists, contributing from his position of researcher of Global Architectural History and Digital Landscapes.
 He is specialized in urban history, urban studies, art history, Islamic heritage, architecture design, architectural drawing, game studies.
 He has been part of urbanism and architecture workshops in places like Granada, Barcelona, Cádiz (Spain), Rome, Venice (Italy), Tetuán, Tamnougalt (Morocco), Los Angeles (USA), Cartagena de Indias and Bogota (Colombia).

 Manuel has been part of several research projects in Granada University and Los Andes University during the past 10 years.
 He has also worked as consultant architect for public and private institution, collaborating in the design of educational pensums and facilities.
 His research has been published in academics journals and divulgation magazines like National Geographic History, LOBBY magazine (Bartlett), Dearq Journal of Architecture (Los Andes), or Claustro de las Artes (Sevilla U.) as well as in several academic congresses and seminars.
 In 2009 he won the award of the European Foundation for the Information Society.